Chapter 3: Steps for Mold Remediation

 In large open spaces, deploy one air mover for every 10 to 16 linear feet of wall.
 Airflow from blowers placed along walls should point in the same direction.
 Adjust the angle of the air outlet to between 15 and 45 degrees.

 Air scrubbers should also be deployed at this time to remove airborne contaminants.
-To help the mold removal process move along as quickly as possible make sure all filters are in good condition and have been replaced since the last remediation job to help prevent contamination.
+To the mold removal process move along as quickly as possible make sure all filters are in good condition and have been replaced since the last remediation job to prevent contamination.

 Scrubber effectiveness is measured in air changes per hour (ACH).
 One ACH is achieved when the air volume of a space can be fully filtered in one hour.
 To satisfy mold remediation requirements, a minimum ACH of 6 is recommended.